Foods That Can Stain Your Teeth

 Avoiding and Removing Dental Stains Due to Food

 One way to avoid extrinsic stains due to food is by practicing good dental hygiene for healthy teeth and gums.
-Make sure you’re taking the time to brush and floss twice a day as part of your regular routine.1 However, brushing immediately after consuming acidic foods isn’t recommended.
+Make sure you’re taking the time to floss once a day and brush twice a day for two minutes using a fluoride toothpaste as part of your regular routine.1 However, brushing immediately after consuming acidic foods isn’t recommended.

 While it may seem necessary to brush right after eating or drinking something that could stain your teeth or is overly acidic, you should wait about an hour.2 This will allow your saliva to naturally wash away the acids and allow your enamel to re-harden.2